mapbender/mapbender/docs/CONTRIBUTING.md

     }
 ```

-* remove the cache
+* Remove the cache.

-Now your template should be avaible.
+Now your template should be available.
 You can use it by creating a new application and choose it in the template list.

 ## Translations